-Girls Write the Future – An organisation established by Sixth Form pupil, Kian Akhavan.
+Girls Write the Future – An organisation established by former pupil, Kian Akhavan.

-Kian Akhavan, Sixth Form pupil at St Edward’s, writes about his pending charity, Girls Write the Future:
+Kian Akhavan, a former pupil at St Edward’s, writes about his pending charity, Girls Write the Future:

 Why Girls Write the Future